Electric and Gas Aggregation Program

 Through mid-2013, the NOAC customer that have participated in the natural gas program have saved over $13 million.

-VESI sent notices to all eligible gas customers in NOAC communities announcing an Opt-Out opportunity in November 2015.
-Those residential and small commercial accounts that do not Opt-Out are being supplied gas by VESI at a price that is 10% less than the Columbia Gas price.
-The actual cost of the gas during the term will be the NYMEX final settlement price plus no more than $0.1161 per CCF (hundred cubic feet).
+VESI sent notices to all eligible gas customers in NOAC communities announcing an Opt-Out opportunity in April 2017.
+Those residential and small commercial accounts that do not Opt-Out are being supplied gas by VESI at a rate of NYMEX final monthly settlement price plus $0.124 per Ccf (hundred cubic feet) at the burnertip for at least twelve months but not more than 24 months.

 The cost of the gas from VESI is included in the billing from Columbia Gas.